SMRUCC/gcmodeller-developer/docs/source/API/T-SMRUCC.R.CRAN.Bioconductor.DESeq2.makeExampleDESeqDataSet.md

 Constructs a simulated dataset of Negative Binomial data from two conditions.
  By default, there are no fold changes between the two conditions, but this can be adjusted with the betaSD argument.

+>
+>  a DESeqDataSet with true dispersion, intercept and beta values in the metadata columns.
+>  Note that the true betas are provided on the log2 scale.
+>

 ### Properties